Wenda Xu

 project page / arXiv / code / HuggingFace

-SEScore is a reference-based text-generation evaluation metric that requires no pre-human-annotated error data.
-It develops a novel stratified error synthesis to synthesize diverse errors with varying severity levels.
+SEScore is a reference-based text-generation evaluation metric that requires no pre-human-annotated data to train on.
+We develop a novel stratified error synthesis to synthesize diverse errors with varying severity levels at raw data.
+Then, we learn a neural metric to automatically give ratings to model generated texts.
 Its effectiveness over prior methods like BLEU, BERTScore, COMET and BLEURT has been demonstrated on various NLG tasks.

 Automatically correcting large language models: Surveying the landscape of diverse self-correction strategies